-The average energy prices in the US have increased by over 12% in the last year, according to the latest data from the US Energy Information Administration (EIA).
-As energy costs continue to rise, here are several cheap and easy ways to save hundreds of dollars a year on electricity bills and reduce your carbon footprint at the same time.
+Energy prices in the US have increased in recent years, but there are several cheap and easy ways to save money on electricity bills and reduce your carbon footprint at the same time.

 In order to understand how to save money on your electricity bill, it’s important to know what uses the most power in your home.
 According to the EIA, the average household consumed nearly 50% of its total electricity in 2022 on space heating and cooling, water heating, and refrigeration.